 At Charles Wright, you can expect more time and attention in small classes, more challenges and support, more trust and respect between teachers and students, and more prep for college and life.

 Four years of English are required of all Charles Wright students.
 Three years are required in math, science, and history, though most students will take four years of each subject.
 We offer 14 Advanced Placement courses each year.
 We also believe that athletics and arts are an absolute must.
 There are 21 arts classes in our course catalog, and we field 15 varsity sports teams.
-View our Upper School Faculty and Courses to learn more about the four year course sequences taken by Charles Wright students, along with our graduation requirements.
+View our Upper School Courses to learn more about the four year course sequences taken by Charles Wright students, along with our graduation requirements.